How to Remove Join Messages In Telegram Without Breaking Onboarding

 Where Metricgram Fits

-Metricgram is useful when the real problem is not just one service line in the chat, but the whole onboarding and moderation workflow around new members.
+Metricgram is useful when the real problem is the whole onboarding and moderation workflow around new members, not one service line in the chat.

 That includes: